LittleYang0531/sonolus-hanipure-engine/readme.md

 # Sonolus Hanipure Engine

+Hello everyone.

+I have made the decision to shutdown the Honeyworks Premium Live server with sadness.
+Here are the specific reasons:

+1. Hanipure engine is just my first attempt to the development of Sonolus engine.
+As you can see, the engine still have watch mode, preview mode and other features that haven't been completed yet.
+2. The official game has been closed for almost one year, and the relative resource website was closed a long time ago due to the violence of the official's rights.
+I don't have a way to gain audio files and chart files.
+3. With the release of Sonolus 0.8.0, the structure of binary chart file was changed.
+Also, as I'm preparing for the upcoming college entrance examination, I don't have time to change chart files one by one.
+4. In my point of view, if I shudown the Hanipure server, I'll have more energy to continue to maintain the World Dai Star server and complete the feature development of Phigros engine.

+In summary, starting from Sonolus 0.8.0, I decide to stop maintaining the Hanipure server.
+I deeply apologize for those users who have high expectations for the Hanipure server.

+By the way, I currently have no plans to stop maintaining the World Dai Star server.

+I sincerely hope that you guys can understand my decision.😭

+# Sonolus Hanipure Engine

 A recreation of Honeyworks Premium Live engine in [Sonolus](https://sonolus.com).
 For Sonolus 0.7.x.

 适用于 Sonolus 0.7.2+ 的 Honeyworks Premium Live 引擎。